 Students will develop transferable photographic skills that will enable them to capture images that represent ideas, tell stories and demonstrate an understanding of the fundamentals of good photographs.

-They will show their knowledge of news conventions when planning, filming, editing and presenting news stories.
-Students will plan and develop an advertising campaign for a product of their choice, using the elements of design in this process.
+They will show their knowledge of Media conventions when planning, filming, editing, and presenting stories.
+Students will develop a Media product of their choice using the preproduction, production, and post-production process.

 Assessment will vary depending on the subject area.
 For Photography, students will submit a range of individual images as well as visual presentations to demonstrate their understanding of skills developed.
-For Visual Communications and Design, students will be assessed on the research, planning and delivery of final designs.
-Media assessment enables students to demonstrate their collaborative skills as they work in small groups to plan, prepare, film, edit and present news stories.
+Media assessment enables students to demonstrate their collaborative skills as they work in small groups to plan, prepare and reflect on the film process.